aecobb53/weatherman/README.md

 - Add to report the worst conditions of a storm.
 - Date search from the database
 - Condensed sql db
+- Set import versions in the requirements file

 ## Links